webberic92/AlephResearch/README.md

 AlephResearch is a comprehensive project aimed at enhancing the Aleph protocol's communication complexity.
 The project is organized into two primary branches, each focusing on different aspects of the Aleph protocol:

-- **`aleph-orig`**: Implements the original Aleph protocol using Merkle trees in its Reliable Broadcast Communication (RBC) protocol.
+- **`aleph-merkle`**: Implements the original Aleph protocol using Merkle trees in its Reliable Broadcast Communication (RBC) protocol.
 This branch serves as the baseline for performance comparison and benchmarking.

 - **`aleph-rsa`**: Upgrades the Aleph protocol by replacing Merkle trees with RSA accumulators in the RBC protocol.
 This modification aims to reduce communication complexity and improve performance.